aurbaezrd/drsocial/README.md

 # drsocial
-This project, it is an example of social network simply built with MVC
+This project is an example of social network simply built with MVC.